Remedies Against Trademark Infringement

 TRADEMARK LAWS IN INDIA

-- -> Is used for an unregistered trademark.
+– ™ is used for an applied but unregistered trademark.

-Trademark Act, 1999 provides an appellate body, IPAB for speedy disposal of the cases related to infringement of their mark and provide enhanced punishment for trademark offenders and retain the exclusive use of it to the owner.
+Trademark Act, 1999 provides an appellate body, IPAB (Intellectual Property Appellate Board) for speedy disposal of the cases related to infringement of trademarks and provide enhanced punishment for trademark offenders and retain the exclusive use of it to the owner.

 In the case of civil infringement, the court may order for: –

 – Destruction of the goods produced from an infringed trademark

 – Retrieve the cost of legal proceedings